cg-dot/oai-reverse-proxy/docs/deploy-render.md

 - Click **Continue**.
 - Under **Blueprint Name**, enter a name.
 - Under **Branch**, enter `main`.
-- Click **Create New Resources**.
+- Click **Apply**.

 The service will be created according to the instructions in the `render.yaml` file.
-This will take a few minutes.
-It may show that the build failed, which is normal as you have not yet set the required environment variables.
+Don't wait for it to complete as it will fail due to missing environment variables.
+Instead, proceed to the next step.

 ### 3. Set environment variables
 - Return to the **Dashboard** tab.